10 Ways to Optimize Your Lead Conversion Rate

 The way you treat your leads tells them about how you’ll serve as customers (from generating interest, through nurturing and into your sales team).
 Go above and beyond, especially when it comes to those leads that fit your ideal customer profile.
 It can be things like giving them extra relevant content they didn’t expect or, if they attended a webinar, giving them a follow-up executive summary or an extra white paper that’s relevant.
 Serve them.

-3. Qualify leads with teleprospecting to help maximize the sales team’s effective selling time
+3. Qualify leads with SDRs to maximize effective selling time

 80% of marketing leads are lost or discarded, according to a MarketingSherpa presentation delivered at B2b Marketing Summit 2009.
 The biggest reason?
 They’re not ready to talk to a salesperson.
 The prospect may have responded to marketing campaigns and provided basic contact information, but sales professionals need much more than that.
 They need a valid business reason to talk to them, and you’re not going to get that on a web form.
 Improve your lead qualification process to increase “sales ready” lead conversion rates.
 Delivering leads that your sales team really wants based on your universal lead definition.